 Learn the Art of Outreach

-Ms. Becerra is the Dean of Instruction and Chair for Liberal Studies.
+Ms. Becerra is the Dean of Undergraduate Studies and Chair for Liberal Studies.
 She has been with Humphreys since 1982.
 Ms. Becerra graduated from California State University, Sacramento and received a Master of Arts in English and Literature.

 Dr. Chabot is our Professor of Sociology and Coordinator of Community Studies.
 Dr. Chabot has taught at HU since 1996 and has directed the Community Studies program since 1998.
 Dr. Chabot attended the University of Hawaii at Manoa, where he earned his Ph.D. in Sociology.